 This cute little place is located above bus stop 8 and only has a few covers inside.
-Their menu, which I am yet to try, has falafels with tahini sauce and frites and also a version of falafels with salad.
+Their menu has falafels with tahini sauce and frites, and also a version of falafels with salad.
 This is a great option for vegans as there’s a good protein hit after a day on the slopes.
 The salad is €14.00 and the plate is €16.50 making it a similar price to the other options around Flaine.
-Sabaudia is also a nice place for an après ski drink and sometimes has live music around this time.
+The falafels are fresh, homemade and have a really good flavour.
+Sabaudia is also a nice place for an après ski drink and sometimes has live music around Spring time.

 Le White Pub, Flaine Forum

 The White Bar is a popular aprés ski spot and also has a large restaurant area.
 There is a vegan burger and falafel poke bowl available on the menu there.
 I recently ha the vegan ‘burger’ which comes with a big portion of house fries, a small salad and a disappointing bun filled with guac and random vegetables.
 For example, there was some sliced beetroot, raw onion and uncooked mushrooms.
 It cost €19.00 so yes it is expensive, but if the rest of the your ski party wants to eat there, then it’s an okay option but maybe try the poke bowl for something with more protein.